gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/firefox.md

 `{{ic|about:config}}`{=mediawiki} Firefox page and restart Firefox.

-This can also help if you are using the PulseAudio [module-echo-cancel](PulseAudio#Microphone_echo/noise_cancellation "module-echo-cancel"){.wikilink} and Firefox does not recognise the virtual echo canceling source.
+This can also help if you are using the PulseAudio [module-echo-cancel](PulseAudio#Microphone_echo/noise_cancellation "wikilink") and Firefox does not recognise the virtual echo canceling source.

 ### WebRTC sharing indicator displays an XML parsing error {#webrtc_sharing_indicator_displays_an_xml_parsing_error}